 It looks like Jim Jinkins was quite a fan of Madonna back in The '90s when he made Doug.
 For one, she is the only Real Life person ever mentioned In-Universe, but she is mentioned both in the Nickelodeon and the Disney show.
 Besides, Beebe Bluff's Quailman alter ego is named Material Girl.

-Johns' personal favourite character is Barry Allen, the second Flash and the guy who started the Silver Age!
-In Johns' Flash run, which featured Wally West as the protagonist, Barry was featured quite a bit, and Wally all of a sudden started storing his costume inside a ring like Barry, when by that point he'd been able to actually just manifest one around himself.
-Later, Johns would write The Flash: Rebirth which focuses on Allen's return, and is basically one long love letter from Johns to Barry.
-Johns would go on to write Flashpoint, wherein the DCU is rebooted and Barry is established as being the only Flash.
-While the level of control he had over the story is debated, as it was editorially mandated, Johns is still one of the top three people in charge at DC.
+Johns' personal favourite character is Wally West, but he is also very fond of Barry Allen, the second Flash.
+In Johns' The Flash run, which featured Wally West as the protagonist, Barry was featured quite a bit, and Wally all of a sudden started storing his costume inside a ring like Barry, when by that point he'd been able to actually just manifest one around himself.
+Later, Johns would write The Flash (Rebirth) which focuses on Allen's return, and is basically one long love letter to Barry.

-Similarly, Hal Jordan is obviously Johns' preferred Green Lantern.
+Hal Jordan is Johns' preferred Green Lantern.
 After he became a villain and was hated by many people in the DCU, Johns' JSA run featured him in a few arcs as the Spectre, and his first arc on The Flash had Wally openly defend Hal in a Mirror Universe where he has his own museum.
-In Johns' Green Lantern run, Hal is even specifically called "the greatest Green Lantern.''

 Johns did not make it a secret that he did not like the Rogues having powers in the New 52, and much preferred them using weapons.
-So of course, in his Forever Evil crossover, he has Deathstorm pull Captain Cold's powers right out of him, so Cold falls back on using his Cold Gun.
+So, in his Forever Evil (2013) crossover, he has Deathstorm pull Captain Cold's powers right out of him, so Cold falls back on using his Cold Gun.

 The Wheel of Time plot continually depends on slavery, servitude, and subordination; the plot winds up depending on a magic leash that allows its owner to inflict pain or pleasure on their slaves at will.
 Almost all relations between a man and a woman have elements of submission and constraint.